 Is cellphone use causing hornlike spikes to grow on the back of people's skulls?
 Professor Mariana Kersh, quoted by @CNN, says the widely publicized #hornstudy doesn't back it up.

 Kersh is an assistant professor in Mechanical Science and Engineering at Illinois and a member of the Computational Imaging Group at the Beckman Institute.

 Read the CNN article about the orig...
 More Information →

-Thanks to all our viewers for giving us over two million views!
-Here's a look back at some of our favorites since we started the channel in 2007.
+Thanks to all our YouTube viewers for giving us over two million views!
+Here's a look back at some of our favorite videos since we started our channel in 2007.
 Don't forget to Like, Comment, and Subscribe.
 Let's keep it going!
 More Information →

 Professor Marni Boppart describes her research in skeletal muscle regrowth.
 By injecting cells that support blood vessel growth into muscles depleted by inactivity, researchers say they are able to help restore muscle mass lost as a result of immobility.
 For more information, see: "Injections, exercise promote muscle regrowth after atrophy in mice, study finds."
 Boppart i...
 More Information →

 From cell phones to electric cars, society is more and more dependent on reliable and portable energy.
 University of Illinois Professor Nancy Sottos discusses green energy and our ever-growing need for energy storage.

 Sottos is a professor in the Materials Science and Engineering department at the University of Illinois at Urbana-Champaign and a member of the Beckman Ins...
 More Information →

 Join us for the premiere of Quantum Rhapsodies the evening of Wednesday, April 10, 2019, at the Beckman Institute for Advanced Science and Technology.